atcoun/ziogram/README.md

 ---

+### 🔀 JSON + Multipart in One Interface

+Ziogram automatically picks the right content type.
+If a method has any `InputFile` field, it uses `multipart/form-data`.
+Otherwise, it sends `application/json`.
+You never think about this.

+---

+### ✅ Token Validation

+Tokens are validated on `bot.init()` — format, separator, numeric ID — before any network request is made.

+---

 ### ⚠️ Error Handling

 All errors are typed.
 Telegram-specific errors carry a `DetailedError` with a human-readable message and a docs URL, logged automatically before the error is returned.